 In America, he met the woman destined to become his wife and companion, Ora Ray Baker.
 Their first child, Noor Inayat Khan, the renowned heroine of the French Resistance in World War II, was born in Moscow; and three more children, Vilayat, Hidayat, and Claire, were born in England.

 In the early 1920s, the family settled in Suresnes, France, and here annual Summer Schools were held for the growing number of interested students.
 During the next sixteen years Inayat Khan, who was addressed as Pir-o-Murshid (an esoteric title held by the head of the Esoteric Inner School) traveled widely from the United States to Russia, inspiring many and teaching the Sufi Message.
 He was able to express traditional Sufi teachings in universal language, making them available to Western people.
 He created a school of spiritual training which integrated ancient mystical practices into a profound vision of the Unity of Religious Ideals.
 He spoke of the coming awakening of the human spirit to its inherent divinity.
 The prophetic nature of these teachings expresses the depth of humanity’s spiritual challenges in the current world, emphasizing the deep need for understanding, tolerance, and acceptance of all people since we all share this planet Earth.

-In 1926, Inayat returned for a visit to India, leaving his family in the West.
-After a brief illness, he passed away in Tilak Lodge, New Delhi on February 5th, 1927, at the age of 44.
-His Dargah or tomb, located near that of Hazrat Nizamuddin Auliya, is now a place of pilgrimage for Sufis from all over the world.
-The spreading of the Sufi Message of Spiritual Liberty and the Unity of Religious Ideals is continued by several organizations that have been inspired by the Message, and by individual Sufi teachers throughout the world.
+In 1926, Inayat returned to India for a visit.
+After a brief illness, he passed away in New Delhi on February 5, 1927, at the age of 44.
+His Dargah (tomb) is a place of pilgrimage for Sufis from all over the world.
+There are now several organizations and individual Sufi teachers who spread the Sufi Message and offer esoteric initiations in the Inner School.
+His teachings and lectures have been collected in 14 volumes, entitled The Sufi Message of Hazrat Inayat Khan